emonto15/KMeansSpark/README.md

 1. Locally on the master of the cluster:

 ```
-$spark-submit --master local --deploy-mode client clustering.py /datasets/gutenberg-txt-es/1*.txt 8 2000 spanish
+$spark-submit --master local --deploy-mode client clustering.py /datasets/gutenberg-txt-es/1*.txt 8 2000 spanish /tmp/out
 ```
-This example's dataset is located at /datasets/gutenberg-txt-es/ and only will use all the documents that start with 1 and are text files, it use 8 clusters for the k-means, also limit the documents to 2000 different features, the language of the documents is spanish and the output file is output.txt
+This example's dataset is located at /datasets/gutenberg-txt-es/ and only will use all the documents that start with 1 and are text files, it use 8 clusters for the k-means, also limit the documents to 2000 different features, the language of the documents is spanish and the output folder is /temp/out

 2. Using all the Hadoop Cluster:
 ```
-$spark-submit --master yarn --deploy-mode cluster  --executor-memory 2G --num-executors 4 clustering.py /datasets/gutenberg/19*.txt 4 2000 english
+$spark-submit --master yarn --deploy-mode cluster  --executor-memory 2G --num-executors 4 clustering.py /datasets/gutenberg/19*.txt 4 2000 english /tmp/out
 ```
-This example's dataset is located at /datasets/gutenberg/ and only will use all the documents that start with 19 and are text files, it use 4 clusters for the k-means, also limit the documents to 2000 different features and the language of the documents is english
+This example's dataset is located at /datasets/gutenberg/ and only will use all the documents that start with 19 and are text files, it use 4 clusters for the k-means, also limit the documents to 2000 different features, then the language of the documents is english and at the end the output folder

 The master and deploy-mode flags are from the spark-submit executable, for further reading please read the [Full Documentation](https://spark.apache.org/docs/2.1.1/submitting-applications.html)

-## Authors

-* **Diego Alejandro Perez**
-* **Edwin Montoya Jaramillo**

 ### Testing on a server (DCA):
 The Department of computer science of EAFIT University has a big data cluster, based on a master and two slaves.